bauhausjs/bauhausjs/security/README.md

 # Bauhaus security

-The security module allows to manage user, roles and permissions.
+The security plugin allows to manage user, roles and permissions.

 It also provides middleware for authentification and authorization.
 Authentification is using [Passport](http://passportjs.org/) middleware.
 Sessions are persisted in MongoDB.